FinNLP/synonyms/readme.md

 ## Size

-This library has 27779 words in it's dictionary.
+This library has 27779 words in its dictionary.

 Expanding the dictionary must be through the file `src.json` then run `node build` to build a new dictionary.